NGO Santé Diabète

 Our impact

-The programs we have conducted on the ground since 2003 in Mali have significantly changed the way people with diabetes are managed in 2021 :
+The programmes we have been running on the ground in Mali since 2003 have considerably improved the way people with diabetes are cared for.
+Between 2020 and 2023, we achieved significant results:

 Prevention